mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 - signposting issues like a lighthouse or similar big thing on a rock - don't go there
 - imagining the lines of sight of the learner. try to remove large obstacles to potential anchour points.

 Of course this may make learners run into trouble if engaging outside of the harbour or in real situtations.

 Thus, whilst both of value, there is a potential tension between instrumental agency and transformative agency.
 In designing out tensions it reduces the capacity for participants to solve them both individually and collectively by .

+NOTE WHY IS THIS METAPHOR USEFUL - CLARIFY

-When designing with learner agency in mind.
-Soem of the following may help using this metaphor
+Transistion - When designing with learner agency in mind.
+Some of the following may help

 <!-- The use of double stimuli by larger groups of participants to break out of contradictions in activity and thus further their agency is conceptualised by Sannino in TADS [@sannino_principle_2015] -->